tharapalanivel/aiu-fms-testing-utils/tests/README.md

 | FMS_TEST_SHAPES_METRICS_THRESHOLD | 2.8364005851745624,0.0007839603102183846

 > Set `FMS_TEST_SHAPES_METRICS_THRESHOLD` in case there is no need to add the model to the default ones.
 No code changes needed, just this environment variable set with the metrics values.
+Set `FMS_TEST_SHAPES_VALIDATION_INFO_DIR` to speed up the tests considerably when testing larger models by using the output logits saved from generating the metrics.
+Set `FMS_TEST_SHAPES_FAILURE_THRESHOLD` if you would like to relax the threshold - default is `0.01`.

 Add the new numbers at the end of the [dictionary](./models/test_decoders.py#L116):
 ```python